-Generative adversarial nets (GAN) (Goodfellow et al., 2014) belong to a class of generative models which are trainable and can generate artificial data examples similar to the existing ones.
-In a GAN model, there are two sub-models simultaneously trained: a generative model \mathcal{G} from which artificial data examples can be sampled, and a discriminative model \mathcal{D} which classifies real data examples and artificial ones from \mathcal{G} .
-By training \mathcal{G} to maximize its generation power, and training \mathcal{D} to minimize the generation power of \mathcal{G} , so that ideally there will be no difference between the true and artificial examples, a minimax problem can be established.
-The GAN model has been shown to closely replicate a number of image data sets, such as MNIST, Toronto Face Database (TFD), CIFAR-10, SVHN, and ImageNet (Goodfellow et al., 2014; Salimans et al. 2016).
+Generative adversarial nets (GAN) [1] belong to a class of generative models which are trainable and can generate artificial data examples similar to the existing ones.
+In a GAN model, there are two sub-models simultaneously trained: a generative model $\mathcal{G}$ from which artificial data examples can be sampled, and a discriminative model $\mathcal{D}$ which classifies real data examples and artificial ones from $\mathcal{G}$ .
+By training $\mathcal{G}$ to maximize its generation power, and training $\mathcal{D}$ to minimize the generation power of $\mathcal{G}$ , so that ideally there will be no difference between the true and artificial examples, a minimax problem can be established.
+The GAN model has been shown to closely replicate a number of image data sets, such as MNIST, Toronto Face Database (TFD), CIFAR-10, SVHN, and ImageNet [1], [2].

 The GAN model has been extended to text data in a number of ways.
-For instance, Zhang et al. (2016) applied a long-short term memory (Hochreiter and Schmidhuber, 1997) generator and approximated discretization to generate text data.
-Moreover, Li et al. (2017) applied the GAN model to generate dialogues, i.e. pairs of questions and answers.
+For instance, [3] applied a long-short term memory (LSTM) [4] generator and approximated discretization to generate text data.
+SeqGAN [5] is another model that mainly addresses two problems faced by GAN models in text generation: difficulty in passing gradient updates to the generative model due to discrete tokens and limitation of discriminative model in assessing partial sequences.
+Moreover, [6] applied the GAN model to generate dialogues, i.e. pairs of questions and answers.
 Meanwhile, the GAN model can also be applied to generate bag-of-words embeddings of text data, which focus more on key terms in a text document rather than the original document itself.
-Glover (2016) provided such a model with the energy-based GAN (Zhao et al., 2017).
+Such a model is provided by [7] using the energy-based GAN [8].
+In addition, GAN is used by [9] along ideas from conditional variational autoencoders to generate plausible paraphrases that conveys the same meaning as the original sentence.

 To the best of our knowledge, there has been no literature on applying the GAN model to multiple corpora of text data.
-Multi-class GANs (Liu and Tuzel, 2016; Mirza and Osindero, 2014) have been proposed, but a class in multi-class classification is not the same as multiple corpora.
+Multi-class GANs have been proposed [10; 11], but a class in multi-class classification is not the same as multiple corpora.
 Because knowing the underlying corpus membership of each text document can provide better information on how the text documents are organized, and documents from the same corpus are expected to share similar topics or key words, considering the membership information can benefit the training of a text model from a supervised perspective.
-We consider two problems associated with training multi-corpus text data: (1) Given a separate set of word embeddings from each corpus, such as the word2vec embeddings (Mikolov et al., 2013), how to obtain a better set of cross-corpus word embeddings from them?
+We consider two problems associated with training multi-corpus text data: (1) Given a separate set of word [12], how to obtain a better set of crosscorpus word embeddings from them?
 (2) How to incorporate the generation of document embeddings from different corpora in a single GAN model?

 For the first problem, we train a GAN model which discriminates documents represented by different word embeddings, and train the cross-corpus word embedding so that it is similar to each existing word embedding per corpus.
-For the second problem, we train a GAN model which considers both cross-corpus and per-corpus "topics" in the generator, and applies a discriminator which considers each original and artificial document corpus.
+For the second problem, we train a GAN model which considers both crosscorpus and per-corpus "topics" in the generator, and applies a discriminator which considers each original and artificial document corpus.
 We also show that with sufficient training, the distribution of the artificial document embeddings is equivalent to the original ones.
 Our work has the following contributions: (1) we extend GANs to multiple corpora of text data, (2) we provide applications of GANs to finetune word embeddings and to create robust document embeddings, and (3) we establish theoretical convergence results of the multi-class GAN model.